-Inclusive rates from smeared spectral functions in the two-dimensional O(3) non-linear σ -model
+Inclusive rates from smeared spectral densities in the two-dimensional O(3) non-linear $\sigma$ -model

-John Bulava, ^{1,} Maxwell T. Hansen, ^{2,†} Michael W. Hansen, ^{3,‡} Agostino Patella, ^{4,§} and Nazario Tantalo^{5,¶}
+John Bulava, 1,\ Maxwell T. Hansen, Michael W. Hansen, Agostino Patella, and Nazario Tantalo5,¶

-1Deutsches Elektronen-Synchrotron DESY Platanenallee 6, 15738 Zeuthen, Germany

-2Higgs Centre for Theoretical Physics, School of Physics and Astronomy,

-The University of Edinburgh, Edinburgh EH9 3FD, UK

-3University of Graz, Institute for Physics, A-8010 Graz, Austria

-4Institut für Physik und IRIS Adlershof, Humboldt-Universität zu Berlin,

-Zum Großen Windkanal 6, D-12489 Berlin, Germany

-5University and INFN of Roma Tor Vergata, Via della Ricerca Scientifica 1, I-00133, Rome, Italy

-(Dated: November 17, 2021)
+Deutsches Elektronen-Synchrotron DESY, Platanenallee 6, 15738 Zeuthen, Germany Higgs Centre for Theoretical Physics, School of Physics and Astronomy, The University of Edinburgh, Edinburgh EH9 3FD, UK University of Graz, Institute for Physics, A-8010 Graz, Austria Institut für Physik und IRIS Adlershof, Humboldt-Universität zu Berlin, Zum Großen Windkanal 6, D-12489 Berlin, Germany University and INFN of Roma Tor Vergata, Via della Ricerca Scientifica 1, I-00133, Rome, Italy (Dated: November 29, 2021)

 This work employs the spectral reconstruction approach of Ref.
-[1] to determine an inclusive rate in the 1+1 dimensional O(3) non-linear σ -model, analogous to the QCD part of $e^+e^- \to \text{hadrons}$.
-The Euclidean two-point temporal correlation function of the conserved current i is computed using Monte Carlo lattice field theory simulations for a variety of spacetime volumes and lattice spacings.
+[1] to determine an inclusive rate in the 1+1 dimensional O(3) non-linear $\sigma$ -model, analogous to the QCD part of $e^+e^- \to \text{hadrons}$ .
+The Euclidean two-point correlation function of the conserved current j is computed using Monte Carlo lattice field theory simulations for a variety of spacetime volumes and lattice spacings.
 The spectral density of this correlator is related to the inclusive rate for $j \to X$ in which all final states produced by the external current are summed.
-The ill-posed inverse problem of determining the spectral density via the Euclidean correlator is made tractable using smeared spectral functions in which the underlying target function is convolved with a set of known smearing kernels of finite width ε .
-The smooth energy dependence of the desired spectral function enables a controlled $\epsilon \to 0$ extrapolation in the inelastic region, yielding the real-time inclusive rate without reference to individual finite-volume energies or matrix elements.
-Systematic uncertainties due cutoff effects, finite-volume effects, and the reconstruction algorithm are estimated and taken into account in the final error budget.
+The ill-posed inverse problem of determining the spectral density from the correlation function is made tractable through the determination of smeared spectral densities in which the desired density is convolved with a set of known smearing kernels of finite width $\epsilon$ .
+The smooth energy dependence of the underlying spectral density enables a controlled $\epsilon \to 0$ extrapolation in the inelastic region, yielding the real-time inclusive rate without reference to individual finite-volume energies or matrix elements.
+Systematic uncertainties due cutoff effects and residual finite-volume effects are estimated and taken into account in the final error budget.
 After taking the continuum limit, the results are consistent with the known analytic rate to within the combined statistical and systematic errors.
-Above energies where 20particle states contribute, the statistical precision is sufficient to discern four-particle contributions to the spectral function.
+Above energies where 20-particle states contribute, the overall precision is sufficient to discern the four-particle contribution to the spectral density.

-^{} john.bulava@desy.de
+\ john.bulava@desy.de

-[†] maxwell.hansen@ed.ac.uk
+maxwell.hansen@ed.ac.uk

-[†] michael.hansen@uni-graz.at
+&lt;sup>‡ michael.hansen@uni-graz.at

-[§] agostino.patella@physik.hu-berlin.de
+agostino.patella@physik.hu-berlin.de

-[¶] nazario.tantalo@roma2.infn.it
+¶ nazario.tantalo@roma2.infn.it